- Tuning Etcd

 More detailed set of hardware requirements as recommended by etcd can be found here

-Use one of the two listed methods to setup etcd.
+You can use one of the following methods to setup an etcd cluster

 Follow this ansible playbook to install a 3 node etcd cluster.